-^{92.} See id.
-The head of an agency is permitted to waive this prohibition after consultation with the OGE.
+$^{92.\} See\ id.$ The head of an agency is permitted to waive this prohibition after consultation with the OGE.

 ^{93.} See 5 C.F.R. § 2635.502(a) (2010) (requiring recusal from particular matters involving specific parties if the government employee has a "covered relationship" with one of the parties or with someone who represents a party); id. § 2635.502(b)(1)(iv) (defining "covered relationship" to include employers for whom the government employee worked within the past year).
-An agencyrecusal requirement appears in an OGE regulation that is called the "impartiality rule,"94 a label suggesting that it is designed to eliminate or mitigate partiality of government decisionmakers.
+An agencyrecusal requirement appears in an OGE regulation that is called the "impartiality rule," a label suggesting that it is designed to eliminate or mitigate partiality of government decisionmakers.
 The rule, however, is extremely narrow in its limited time duration and its limited scope: it applies only to particular party matters in which the former employer is a party.95 Other matters affecting the former employer or its industry are excluded.
 The rule also says nothing about executive branch officials having to recuse themselves from matters involving persons and companies that contributed to the president's political campaign or political party.
 Even if the official met such persons at a political fundraiser and discussed official government business with them at the fundraiser, the impartiality rule does not require recusal.
 In sum, many, if not most, sources of conflicts of interest are excluded from the impartiality rule, and the rule thus does relatively little to assure that government officials are impartial.

 President Obama's Executive Order of January 21, 200996 imposed more stringent requirements on incoming government officials, perhaps mitigating some of the harder to address conflicts of interest, but not by much.
-Among other things, President Obama's order requires incoming administration appointees97 to sign a pledge that they will not work on particular matters involving specific parties, including regulations and contracts that are "directly and substantially" related to their former employers or former clients for a period of two years after they enter the administration.98 Incoming appointees who

-95. See id. § 2635.502(a) (covering "a particular matter involving specific parties").
+Among other things, President Obama's order requires incoming administration appointees97 to sign a pledge that they will not work on particular matters involving specific parties, including regulations and contracts that are "directly and substantially" related to their former employers or former clients for a period of two years after they enter the administration.98 Incoming appointees who designated ethics official can grant an authorization for an agency employee to participate in such a matter if the need for the official to participate outweighs the appearance of impropriety.
+See id. § 2635.502(d).
+This rule does not cover matters, such as regulation of an entire industry, that do not have specific identifiable parties.